badoo/techblog/_posts/2015-08-17-lets-build-freehand-drawing-in-ios-part-3.markdown

 ## Curves with Bezier splines

 We already know that choosing a good control point is key to ensuring our curves are smooth and continuous.
-If we were to take the control point as the midpoint between two touches, even if it seemed that it would work nicely, the curve would break at every point, because the tangents at the target points wouldn’tmatch:
+If we were to take the control point as the midpoint between two touches, even if it seemed that it would work nicely, the curve would break at every point, because the tangents at the target points wouldn’t match:

 ![controlpoint1]({{page.imgdir}}/controlpoint1.png)